THE MISSION AND PURPOSE OF THE ORDER OF THE ARROW

 To become a member, a youth must be a registered member of a Boy Scout troop or Varsity Scout team and hold First Class rank.
 The youth must have experienced 15 days and nights of camping during the two years before his election.
 The 15 days and nights must include one, but no more than one, long-term camp consisting of six consecutive days and five nights of resident camping, approved and under the auspices and standards of the Boy Scouts of America.
 The balance of the camping must be overnight, weekend, or other short-term camps.
 Scouts are elected to the Order by their fellow troop or Varsity team members, following approval by the Scoutmaster or Varsity Scout Coach.

 Each Order of the Arrow lodge is granted a charter from the National Council, BSA, upon annual application by the local council.
 The OA lodge helps the local council provide a quality Scouting program through recognition of Scouting spirit and performance, development of youth leadership and service, promotion of Scout camping and outdoor programs, and enhancement of membership tenure.
-Our lodge is Sachapiwak Chapter.
+Our lodge is Mikanakawa 101.
+Sachapiwak Chapter is the Mikanakawa Chapter that serves the Scouting Program in the Circle Ten Council’s Tonkawa District.
+We serve the Texas – Delta, Hunt, Hopkins, Rains Counties.

 An Order of the Arrow section consists of lodges within a geographic area of the region.
 Once every year, representatives of lodges in the section come together for a conclave to share in fellowship and training.
+Mikanakawa Lodge belongs to the section SR-2.
 All of the elected section chiefs form the conference committee for the annual Order of the Arrow program of emphasis, which is held under the guidance of the national OA Committee.
 The committee meets each year at the national OA planning meeting in December.

 The region chief is the youth leader of the region and elected by the section chiefs in his region for a term of office specified by the national Order of the Arrow Committee, which coincides with the terms of the national chief and vice chief.
 This election is held in conjunction with the national OA planning meeting where the annual OA program of emphasis is planned.
 The region chiefs serve as voting members of the national Order of the Arrow Committee, representing youth on national OA policy and programs.